 There is no graduation fee.
-You will be notified of the cost of regalia at the time you submit your graduation application.
+Students who choose to participate in the Commencement Ceremony will be notified of the cost of regalia.

 Name Change Fee

 Students may submit two preferred name change at no cost.
 However, any preferred name change requests after the initial two will incur a \$75 fee to cover administrative and material costs.
 Reverting to current legal name or officially changing legal name will not incur a fee.